Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

       if __name__ == "__main__":
           # The host of the Lighstreamer server, to be changed as required.
           LS_SERVER_HOST = 'localhost'

           # Creates a new MetadataProviderServer instance, passing a new
           # MyMetadataAdpater object and the remote address.
           metadata_provider_server = MetadataProviderServer(MyMetadataAdapter(),
                                                             (LS_SERVER_HOST, 8003))

           # Starts the server instance.
           metadata_provider_server.start()

-          # Create a new DataProviderServer instance, passing a new MyDataAdpater
+          # Creates a new DataProviderServer instance, passing a new MyDataAdpater
           # object and the remote address
           data_provider_sever = DataProviderServer(MyDataAdapter(),
                                                    (LS_SERVER_HOST, 8001, 8002))